Willy the Texas rodeo goat, on the lam for weeks, has been found safe

 HOUSTON (AP) — Willy the rodeo goat, who has lassoed the hearts of residents in a rural South Texas county ever since she escaped from an arena enclosure July 15, has been found.

 Ricardo Rojas III didn’t have to go far to find Willy.
-He and a friend caught the slippery goat on Monday in his backyard, about one mile away from where she escaped.
+He and a friend caught the slippery goat on Monday in his backyard, about 1 mile (1.6 km) away from where she escaped.

 Neighbors had possibly seen the goat, so Rojas’ father told him to grab some ropes.
 Rojas used one of his family’s goats and its cries to try and lure Willy out of the heavily wooded area behind his family’s property.